Data Centers in Caen

 Network & Connectivity Ecosystem

 Carrier Density & Carrier Neutrality: Carrier count: fewer than 10 as of September 2025.
-While the ecosystem is concentrated, it provides stable links to national providers.
-This environment supports essential redundancy for regional enterprises without the complexity of Tier 1 markets.
+This concentrated ecosystem focuses on stability for regional enterprises without the overhead of Tier 1 markets.
+It provides essential redundancy for organizations operating specifically in the Normandy region.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions as of September 2025.
-There are no native on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure within the city.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of September 2025.
+No native presence for AWS, Google Cloud (GCP), or Microsoft Azure exists within the city.
 Connectivity is managed through private transport or software-defined interconnects to Paris, located approximately 240 kilometers away.

-Internet Exchange Points (IXPs): There are no major public IXPs located directly in the city as of September 2025.
-Local traffic peers privately or routes through national exchanges such as France-IX in Paris to maintain efficient data transfer.
+Internet Exchange Points (IXPs): There are no major public exchanges active directly in the city as of September 2025.
+Local traffic peers privately or routes through national exchanges like France-IX in Paris to maintain efficient data transfer.

 Bare Metal: Physical server options are available through national providers serving the region as of September 2025.
 Organizations can source dedicated hardware from providers like OVHcloud or IONOS to maintain control over their compute environments.